sparamona/macguffin-node/INSTALL.md

 docker compose logs -f app
 ```

-You should see `Database initialized` in the logs.
+You should see `Database initialized` and `Server running on port 3000` in the logs.

 ### Check application logs
 ```bash